-Additional information about the Fund's investments will be available in the Fund's Annual and Semi-Annual Reports to Shareholders, which are available on the Fund's website (https://www.imgpfunds.com).
-In the Fund's Annual Report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during the last fiscal year.
+Additional information about the Funds' investments will be available in the Funds' Annual and Semi-Annual Reports to Shareholders and in Form N-CSR.
+In the Funds' Annual Report, you will find a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during the last fiscal year.
+In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.

-The SAI is and the Fund's Annual and Semi-Annual Reports to Shareholders will be available, without charge, upon request.
-To request an SAI or the Fund's Annual or Semi-Annual Reports to Shareholders, or to make shareholder inquiries or to obtain other information about the Fund, please call 1-800-960-0188.
-You may also obtain a copy of the SAI or Fund's Annual or Semi-Annual Reports, free of charge, by accessing the Fund's website (www.imgpfunds.com) or by writing to the Fund.
+The SAI, the Funds' Annual and Semi-Annual Reports to Shareholders, and other information such as Fund financial statements are available, without charge, upon request.
+To request an SAI, the Funds' Annual or Semi-Annual Reports to Shareholders, or to make shareholder inquiries or to obtain other information about the Funds, please call 1-800-960-0188.
+You may also obtain a copy of the SAI, the Funds' financial statements, Annual or Semi-Annual Reports, and other information such as Fund financial statements, free of charge, by accessing the Funds' website (www.imgpfunds.com) or by writing to the Funds.